 - Is one of the most primitive ways of managing memory especially done for the older on a operating systems. - So RAM is occupied by one process at a time.
-Essentially at any particular instant there is only one process and its memory size is restricted by the RAM size. - After this process completes executing, the next process will be loaded into the RAM.
+Essentially at any particular instant there is only one process and its memory size is restricted by the RAM size. - After this process completes executing, the next process will be loaded into the RAM (no sharing). - Process memory size is restricted by RAM size.